Health Topics

 More About This Health ConditionOther cancers

-Somatic mutations in the CTNNB1 gene have been identified in several other types of cancer.
-These include colorectal, liver, thyroid, ovarian, endometrial, and skin cancers, as well as a type of brain tumor called a medulloblastoma, among others.
-Studies suggest that gain-of-function mutations in the CTNNB1 gene prevent the breakdown of beta-catenin when it is no longer needed, which allows the protein to accumulate within cells.
+Somatic variants in the CTNNB1 gene have been identified in several other types of cancer.
+These include liver, thyroid, ovarian, and skin cancers, as well as cancer of the large intestine (colon) and rectum (collectively known as colorectal cancer), cancer of the lining of the uterus (endometrial cancer), and a type of brain tumor called a medulloblastoma.
+Studies suggest that gain-of-function variants in the CTNNB1 gene prevent the breakdown of beta-catenin when it is no longer needed, which allows the protein to accumulate within cells.
 The excess beta-catenin moves into the cell nucleus and promotes the unchecked proliferation of cells, allowing cancerous tumors to develop.

-Because mutations in the CTNNB1 gene can cause normal cells to become cancerous, CTNNB1 belongs to a class of genes known as oncogenes.
-Sometimes, mutations in other oncogenes occur together with CTNNB1 gene mutations to cause cancer.
-It is not well understood why mutations in the CTNNB1 gene are associated with several different types of cancerous and noncancerous tumors.
+Because variants in the CTNNB1 gene can cause normal cells to become cancerous, the CTNNB1 gene belongs to a class of genes known as oncogenes.
+Sometimes, variants in other oncogenes occur together with CTNNB1 gene variants to cause cancer.
+It is not well understood why variants in the CTNNB1 gene are associated with several different types of malignant and benign tumors.

 Other Names for This Gene